-SEA theme Commentary, 25: Land North of S tation Road Historic Environment The Grade II listed 'Old Toll H south eastern boundary of the of the site.
-This Toll House dathis feature, the HER identifies as the route of an 18 th century.
-The site has significant archae archaeological evaluation of lanumber of features indicative of burnt flint deposits, perhapmounds.
-'The HER also high boundary of likely post-mediev.
-No scheduled monuments or its south of the site of the sit ouse site a tes fres Statiturnpe eologind at flate s indialights al to registe cal potential.
-The HER highlights that an Hort Bridge undertaken in 2009 located a bronze age occupation, including spreads cative of activities associated with 'burnt that historic maps show a former field Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
+SEA theme Commentary, 25: Land North n of S tation Road Historic The site is not within the setting of the Ilminster Conservation Area.
+The Grade II listed 'Old Toll House and Attached Railings', is located on the south eastern boundary of the site and is open and readily visible from the rest of the site.
+This Toll House dates from the mid-19th century.
+Associated with this feature, the HER identifies Station Road (bordering the site to the south) as the route of an 18 th century turnpike road.
+The site has significant archaeological potential.
+The HER highlights that an Environment archaeological evaluation of land at Hort Bridge undertaken in 2009 located a number of features indicative of late bronze age occupation, including spreads of burnt flint deposits, perhaps indicative of activities associated with 'burnt mounds.
+'The HER also highlights that historic maps show a former field boundary of likely post-medieval to 19th century date.
+No scheduled monuments or registered parks and gardens are in the vicinity of (or have the potential to be affected by development on) the site.
+Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding llminster town.
 In this respect, the whole of the site is underlain by Grade 2 and Grade 3a land which is some of the best and most versatile land for agricultural purposes.
 In terms of the water environment, the River Isle flows alongside the western site boundary.
 The site does not overlap with a NVZ or SPZ.
 The Somerset Minerals Plan indicates that the site does not overlap with a MSA.
 Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
 The site is located at relative distance to the services and facilities in Ilminster town centre (c.1.6km walk to the Market House) which will increase the need for residents to travel for the amenities provided here.
 The site is however located on bus routes along Station Road, although services are relatively infrequent.
 Health and Wellbeing Ilminster Medical Centre at Canal Way is located approximately 1.2km away.
 The site is accessible to the Public Rights of Way network and the town's wider green infrastructure network, including the network to the north west and south west of the town.
 Transportation With reference to local public transport networks, the site is adjacent to bus stops located to the south along Station Road.
 Regarding the local PRoW network, there are no footpaths passing through the site.
 The site is approximately 1.6km walk to the west of Ilminster town centre.
-In this respect, an allocation at this location is perhaps less likely to reduce the need to travel by car for accessing day-to-day services and facilities.
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+In this respect, an allocation at this location is perhaps less likely to reduce the need to travel by car for accessing day-to-day services and facilities. Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect Uncertain effect

-Commentary, 26: Land East of Playing Fields, Shudrick Lane
+SEA theme Commentary, 26: Land East of Playing Fields, Shudrick Land